 M-Commerce: Designing for Mobile Sites

-M-commerce has never been more prevalent in the age where online shopping reigns supreme and mobile phones omnipresent.
+M-commerce transactions have never been more prevalent in an age where online shopping reigns supreme and mobile phones are omnipresent.
 This ubiquity is precisely why it's worth exploring, especially as you consider the optimal design for your client’s online storefront.
 Although you can use many mobile strategies to enhance a site’s appearance on a smaller screen, it’s also important to prioritize structuring your client’s site with content and architecture that are built for speed.

-Mobile-ready stores call for optimization of logic and design.
+Mobile-ready stores call for optimizing logic and design.
 In this guide, learn tips to optimize sites for m-commerce and convert on-the-go visitors.

 Before diving in